bitasy/hyposoft/documents/apis.md

 {
   page: number,
   page_size: number,
-  username: string | undefined,
+  username: string | undefined, # Currently assuming this is owner, not decommissioned_by
-  timestamp_from: number | undefined, # Of course, in UTC
+  timestamp_from: number | undefined, # Time zone dependent (Django default - see SystemLog for format)
   timestamp_to: number | undefined,
   ordering:
       | '[-]itmodel__vendor',